 Blaire Pingeton is a second year PhD student in the CAMEL lab.
 She graduated from New York University in 2013 with a degree in music.
 Upon graduating, Blaire enrolled in the Columbia University psychology postbac program and began working with Dr. Catherine Monk at Columbia University Medical Center.
 In Dr. Monk’s lab Blaire coordinated three studies, each using a wide array of methodologies to examine the perinatal origins of disrupted development.
 Blaire’s research interests include continuing to focus on perinatal psychobiology, and how prenatal maternal behavior, socioeconomic status, and fetal/maternal physiology influences child development.

-Christine Kim, Research Interviewer & Lab Coordinator
+Jessie Vissicchio, Research Interviewer & Lab Coordinator

 UNDERGRADUATE RESEARCH ASSISTANTS